Lemkus/rogein-generator/README.md

 ---

-## 💚 Acknowledgments
+## Acknowledgments

-Made with 💚 for outdoor enthusiasts by adventurers, for adventurers.
+Made with love for outdoor enthusiasts by adventurers, for adventurers.

 Special thanks to:
 - **OpenStreetMap** community for amazing trail data